jfspps/AngularServicesDemo/README.md

 This project explores dependency injection in Angular and the communication between components using services.
 Services also circumvent duplicated code, making methods available to all components.

+When a service is injected into appComponent, the same service is available to all child components of appComponent.
+Similarly, a service injected into a particular component will also be available to its child components, but not any parent component (e.g. appComponent) above it.
+In other words, __service injection is hierarchical__.
+As a result, care must be taken when injecting services since it may lead to unexpected behaviour.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.

 ## Development server